1 Introducing Zig

 In C/C++ projects, programmers normally opt to use CMake, Ninja, Makefile or configure scripts to organize this process.
 However, in Zig, we have a native build system in the language itself.
 So, we can write build scripts in Zig to compile and build Zig projects.
 Then, all we need to do, is to call the zig build command to build our project.

 So, when you execute the zig build command, the zig compiler will search for a Zig module named build.zig inside your current directory, which should be your build script, containing the necessary code to compile and build your project.
-If the compiler do find this build.zig file in your directory, then, the compiler will essentially execute a zig run command over this build.zig file, to compile and execute this build script, which in turn, will compile and build your entire project.
+If the compiler does find this build.zig file in your directory, then, the compiler will essentially execute a zig run command over this build.zig file, to compile and execute this build script, which in turn, will compile and build your entire project.

 zig build